hashesDAO/docs/FAQ.md

 DAO Hashes can be bought on secondary marketplaces such as [Opensea](https://opensea.io/collection/hashes?search[sortAscending]=true&search[sortBy]=UNIT_PRICE&search[stringTraits][0][name]=Type&search[stringTraits][0][values][0]=DAO) or [SudoSwap](https://sudoswap.xyz/#/browse/buy/0xD07e72b00431af84AD438CA995Fd9a7F0207542d).

 ### How can I obtain a Standard Hash?
-Standard Hashes are currently free to [mint](https://thehashes.xyz/) on Ethereum mainnet, and can be used to mint hash collections or to receive discounts on purchases from the JPEG Trash Bin.
+Standard Hashes are currently free to [mint](https://thehashes.xyz/) on Ethereum mainnet, and can be used to mint Hashes collections or to receive discounts on purchases from the JPEG Trash Bin.

 ### Can a deactivated NFT be reactivated to a DAO NFT?
 Yes!
 Deactivated DAO Hashes can be reactivated by holders who re-commit one Ether back to the DAO.
-This is achieved via an on-chain transaction to the "activateTokens" function on the [Hashes NFT contract](https://etherscan.io/address/0xd07e72b00431af84ad438ca995fd9a7f0207542d#code).
+This is achieved via an on-chain transaction to the `activateTokens` function on the [Hashes NFT contract](https://etherscan.io/address/0xd07e72b00431af84ad438ca995fd9a7f0207542d#code).

 ### How much was raised at the genesis of the DAO?
 900 Ether.